libbieiscool/xTraterrestrial-post-nite-out/README.md

 If the game breaks - simply return to the main page by clicking on the spinninf icon in the header and reload the page.

+Thank you to all my wonderful friends who helped me brainstorm storylines and make the assets, in particular thank you Madi and Sophie.

+The game is designed and coded entirely by me (Libbie Farrell) If you have any questions or want to talk - reach out to me at: Whoislibbiefarrell@gmail.com

 # Getting Started with Create React App